Don’t let stress ruin your Christmas. Here are my tips for staying calm during the chaos

 Whatever your tradition, it can be very stressful.

-I remember a few years ago on Christmas Eve, I realized we needed a few more items for the next evening’s feast.
-I decided to take my life in my own hands and head to the shop.
-I honestly thought it would be quieter, the night before Christmas.
+A few years ago, on Christmas Eve, I realized we needed a few more items for the following evening’s feast.
+I decided to take my life into my own hands and head to the shop.
+I honestly thought it would be quieter the night before Christmas.
 After all, it was about 8 p.m.

 How wrong I was.

 It was clear the staff elf (although incredibly polite) was at a loss about how to resolve the situation.
-He had offered substitutes, which had been turned down flat as not being suitable.
-He stopped short of explaining that although the staff wore Santa hats, they were in fact not magical elves.
+He had offered substitutes, which had been turned down as unsuitable.
+He stopped short of explaining that although the staff wore Santa hats, they were not, in fact, magical elves.

 That wasn’t good enough.

-Anyone who takes something that should be a time of fun and laughter so seriously that they turn red in the grocery store and frighten their partners really needs to locate a bit more comfort and joy.
+Anyone who takes something that should be a time of fun and laughter so seriously may benefit from finding a little more relaxation and happiness in their lives.

 But being unable to find the necessary groceries isn’t one of those times.

-People who have a calm perspective make better decisions than those who are stressed.
+People with a calm perspective make better decisions than those who are stressed.
 And stress behaviour is self-perpetuating.

-“I’m gonna be late, traffic, lights, Christmas shoppers, rain, grocery items – arrgghhhhh!”
+“I’m gonna be late, traffic, lights, Christmas shoppers, rain, grocery items – argh!”

 It builds and builds.

-But with a little practise, you can make decisions from a different perspective.
+But with a bit of practice, you can make decisions from a different perspective.

-Learning to be calmer will in no way ensure that you’ll never get upset or stressed again.
+Learning to be calmer will not ensure you’ll never get upset or stressed again.
 There will always be people who are annoying to you.
 This is a good thing.
 It reminds you that you’re still alive.
 Besides, we’d have nothing to talk about if idiots suddenly ceased to exist.

-But you can decide to handle things in a calm way, feeling relaxed and making better decisions, instead of having a shop full of people think you’re nuts.
+But you can decide to handle things calmly, feeling relaxed and making better decisions, instead of having a shop full of people think you’re nuts.

 So here’s a visualizing tip for erasing Christmas stress.
-And if you have a problem visualizing, just close your eyes and pretend you can.
-Some people find this easy the first time while others take a little practise.
+And if you have a problem visualizing, close your eyes and pretend you can.
+Some people find this easy the first time, while others take a little practice.

 - Sit somewhere comfortable where you won’t be disturbed for 10 minutes.